 - 1. Different combinations of A-levels and AS-levels may also be acceptable eg two A-levels plus two AS-levels. - 2.
 Where possible an alternative offer based on 3 A-levels + a 4th AS-level will be used at confirmation and this provides a guide as to the equivalences used.
-In all cases, specific grades in individual subjects/units may be required to fulfil course requirements e.g. for the BSc in Mathematics where the requirement is A (Mathematics) BB the alternative is A (Mathematics) BC + b in the 4th AS-level. - 3.
-For Science programmes if offers are made for entry direct to Stage 1, an average of 80% is normally specified.
+In all cases, specific grades in individual subjects/units may be required to fulfil course requirements e.g. for the BSc in Mathematics where the requirement is A (Mathematics) BB the alternative is A (Mathematics) BC + b in the 4th AS-level.

+- 3. For Science programmes if offers are made for entry direct to Stage 1, an average of 80% is normally specified.
 Where offers are made for Stage 1 for Engineering programmes 80% in each module is required.
 For Nursing and Midwifery where offers are made these are likely to be in a range from 65% 75%. - 4.
-BTEC Level 3 Extended Diploma (QCF) offers are based on performance in individual units rather than the overall grades awarded. - 5.
+BTEC Level 3 Extended Diploma (QCF) or BTEC Level 3 National Extended Diploma (RQF) offers are based on overall grades awarded.
+However, for some degrees specific grades in individual units will be required to fulfil course requirements e.g. degrees in Engineering. - 5.
 Separate targets are shown for Scottish Highers and Advanced Highers but offers are normally made on the basis of a combination of the two. - 6 In all cases, specific grades in individual subjects/units may be required to fulfil course requirements.